bbachmey/PWM_PTO/site_model.md

     + Articles about the Local School Descision Making Committee

 ####Media
 The media library is a collection of photos, videos, and documents.
-Each item in the media library has a Wordpress page and can be annotated with information about the item.
-Items in the media library can also be tagged and categorized.
+Each item in the media library has a Wordpress page and can be annotated with a caption and description.